 Granted there are significant differences between demographics, with most millennials preferring to log a claim, submit documents, and monitor payments using apps on their smartphones, or using online portals.
 Over dinner recently, my son (who fits into the millennial category) and I were discussing his health insurance plan and I innocently asked if he would like to call a person or log onto an app?
-He looked me like I had lost my mind when he thought he might have to call someone for advice!
+He looked at me like I had lost my mind when he thought he might have to call someone for advice!
 However, I do believe that there will always be a small sample of the population that prefer to deal with more difficult life changes with human interaction, where compassion is valued.

 When we imagine the insurance world of the future, we often conjure up images of robots, smart devices monitoring our every move, and a serious lack of human interaction.
 Rather than imagining a world controlled and run by robots, we need to imagine a world where technology improves our daily life.

 For example, in the earlier scenario, when an insurer discovers that a claimant’s partner has passed away, automated tasks could be triggered to ensure an agent calls the claimant to offer condolences and help collect the required information.

 For insurers, technology can significantly improve the customer experience in this type of situation, while increasing operational efficiency, without replacing the claims team.
 So, whether a claimant wants to speak with an agent or to access their information online, technology offers claimants the opportunity to choose their preferred option.

 Where are Insurance Companies Today?